The Importance of Data Security and Privacy

 Privacy matters.
 Stolen data can ruin a person’s life.
 Identity theft and credit card fraud are among the largest problems companies have to combat while handling important consumer information.
 You have a system and procedure in place to protect your customer and business data.
 Everything seems to be working just fine – but are you doing enough?
 Many businesses have experienced a hack without knowing they'd been hacked.
 Many institutions have lost loyal customers and tarnished their brand’s reputation by losing sensitive customer data.
 Do you think J.P.
 Morgan Chase, Home Depot and Target knew that millions of their records were being compromised and did nothing?

 FSSI’s Certified Secure Data Processing Facility

 In addition to protecting sensitive customer information from misuse, companies must also meet an array of federal, state, and local standards and regulations when it comes to data handling best practices.
 If companies are not compliant, they expose themselves to expensive fines and penalties.
-It’s best to align yourself with a company who understands the data processing security environment.
-FSSI is certified secure printing company and has highly-regulated security procedures in place for processing your important data.
+It’s best to align yourself with a company that understands the data processing security environment.
+FSSI is a certified secure printing company and has highly-regulated security procedures in place for processing your important data.

 FSSI is a technology company that specializes in outsourcing print and mail services for clients nationwide.
 We process and store all data is processed in our secure facility in Santa Ana, CA. Our industry certifications for security and process controls provide clients in highly regulated industries.
 We provide secure financial printing services for a variety of industries.
 We work with industries such as finance, healthcare, insurance, and others.
 Our certifications assure clients that their confidential customer data is being processed in accordance with the strictest industry standards.